erfanzar/EasyDeL/README.md

 - Automatic Converting Models from JAX-EasyDeL to PyTorch-HF and reverse

 > **News**
 >
+> Phi3 Model bugs are fixed, Arctic Model is added.
+>
 > Phi3 Model is present Now Apr 24 2024
 >